zgr2575/SmarterBackend/old change logs.md

 Security Enhancements: Password protection has received an update to allow for multiple authentication mechanisms based on configuration.
 The code now supports both custom username-password authentication and basic authentication using stored user credentials.

 Code Refactoring and Clean-up: The codebase has undergone refactoring for better readability and maintainability.
 New modules like 'os' and 'util' are imported for system-related functionalities, and deprecated modules are removed.
 The updated code showcases a more organized and efficient structure.

+Code Refactoring and Clean-up: The codebase has undergone refactoring for better readability and maintainability.
+New modules like 'os' and 'util' are imported for system-related functionalities, and deprecated modules are removed.
+The updated code showcases a more organized and efficient structure.